Crafters-Against-COVID-19/CraftersAgainstCOVID19.org/src/pages/volunteer.md

 <a class="button" href="/volunteer/sewing/">Volunteer to Sew</a>

-## Do you want to help with materials{% if batches.drivers_needed %} or logistics{% endif %}?
+## Do you want to help with materials or non-sewing activities}?

 If you can’t sew or can’t commit to sewing at least 25 masks, you can help in other ways.
-We are looking for materials donations of woven cotton fabric, wire, and elastic.{% if batches.drivers_needed %} We are also looking for both drivers and Neighborhood Captains to help with the collection and distribution of both supplies and masks.{% endif %}
+We are looking for materials donations of woven cotton fabric, wire, and elastic.
+We’re also looking for help with non-sewing activities like cutting, clerical, 3D printing, driving, and more.

-<a class="button" href="/volunteer/donate/">Donate Materials</a>{% if batches.drivers_needed %} <a class="button" href="/volunteer/logistics/">Volunteer Your Time</a>{% endif %}
+<a class="button" href="/volunteer/donate/">Donate Materials</a> <a class="button" href="/volunteer/non-sewing/">Volunteer Your Time</a>

 ## Do you want to help in other ways?